kubernetes/website/content/en/docs/concepts/cluster-administration/networking.md

 ### Cilium

-[Cilium](https://github.com/cilium/cilium) is open source software for providing and transparently securing network connectivity between application containers.
-Cilium is L7/HTTP aware and can enforce network policies on L3-L7 using an identity based security model that is decoupled from network addressing, and it can be used in combination with other CNI plugins.
+[Cilium](https://github.com/cilium/cilium) is a networking, observability, and security solution with an eBPF-based dataplane.
+It provides a simple flat Layer 3 network with the ability to span multiple clusters in either a native routing or overlay mode.
+It is L7-protocol aware and can enforce network policies on L3-L7 using an identity based security model that is decoupled from network addressing.

+Cilium implements distributed load balancing for traffic between pods and to external services, and is able to fully replace kube-proxy, using efficient hash tables in eBPF allowing for almost unlimited scale.
+It also supports advanced functionality like integrated ingress and egress gateway, bandwidth management and service mesh, and provides deep network and security visibility and monitoring.

 ### CNI-Genie from Huawei